top of page

 You typically need only notarization when:

-• The document will be used in the U.S.
+• The document stays within the U.S.

-• Domestic real estate documents
+• Real estate documents

 • Business agreements